 Our Nursing programmes consist of three terms per year.
 This structure adopts a developmental approach to the mastering of nursing skills and development of knowledge and understanding.
-It has a 50:50 split between theory and practice which means that for 50% of your programme, you undertake clinical practice by working with nurses in a variety of settings.
+It has a 50:50 split between theory and practice which means that for 50% of your programme, you undertake clinical practice by working with nurses in a variety of settings (primary and secondary care, public and private sectors, adult and the elderly, acute care and specialist services).
 Service user-centred care planning emphasises the holistic nature of health and illness.
 Alongside this experience, you are given the opportunity to rehearse practical skills in a controlled environment further preparing you for working in the practice environment.

 As you undertake a significant part of your programme in placement areas we work in partnership with the NHS and the independent health and social care sector across Essex where you will spend your placement hours so that you gain the best clinical learning experiences.
 Whilst on placement you will have a mentor allocated to you and contact with a member of the academic team linked to that placement.
 You will work shift patterns whilst in placement equivalent to a 37.5 hour week.
 This includes early shifts, late shifts, night shifts, weekend and bank holiday working.